 CRM Integration

-If a vendor includes its own CRM, confirm it can sync bi-directionally with the systems you’ll keep using for sales, service, and marketing.
+If a vendor includes its own CRM, confirm it can sync with the systems you’ll keep using for sales, service, and marketing.

 Price